The Clear Edge

 At $90K/month:

-The pattern: degradation too incremental to notice daily, too costly to ignore when revenue drops.
+The pattern is simple: degradation is too incremental to notice daily and too costly to ignore once revenue drops.

-Most founders investigate when clients churn.
-Wrong.
-By then, you’ve lost 4-8 months of compound system degradation.
+Most founders only investigate when clients churn — by that point, they’ve already absorbed 4–8 months of compound system degradation

 At $60K–$80K/month: Onboarding protocol degradation